“I do nothing on my own authority, but speak just as the Father taught me” (John 8:28b).

 So Pilate said to him, “You will not speak to me?
 Do you not know that I have authority to release you and authority to crucify you?”
 Jesus answered him, “You would have no authority over me at all unless it had been given you from above.
 Therefore he who delivered me over to you has the greater sin” (John 19:10-11).

 And as the Gospels all imply, Pilot got the hint and immediately tried to remove himself from the situation.
 He realized he was outranked in the hierarchy of authorities given by ‘the gods’ (as any normal Roman pagan would understand).
 Even his wife told him as much, saying she suffered from a dream about Jesus.
-But Pilate had to contend with the will of the powerful political rabble-rousers, and their threat to blackmail him and ultimately get him in trouble with the Roman Empire; this geo-political pressure proved too much for Pilate.
+But Pilate had to contend with the will of the powerful political rabble-rousers, and their threat to blackmail him and ultimately denounce him to the Roman Empire; this geo-political pressure proved too much for Pilate.
 And the rest is history.

-Fyodor Dostoevsky identified the problem with modern secular culture as essentially a Luciferian impulse to “throw off” (revolt against) every authority.
+Fyodor Dostoevsky identified the problem with modern secular culture as essentially a Luciferian impulse to “throw off” (revolt against) every authority above itself.
 It matters not if that authority be spiritual (the Church), familial (father, mother) or civil (monarch, governor).
 The only legitimate authority according to the Lucifierian view is the Self—the Individual.
 Conversely, any external authority is always already illegitimate and thus oppressive and must be opposed and ultimately thrown off and destroyed.
 Notice the direct inversion of Christ’s words, “I do nothing on my own authority, but speak just as the Father taught me.”
 The Luciferian logic always inverts divine revelation.
 And so goes the Revolutionary spirit or “zeitgeist” of the age.
 In other language, this is radical individualism; this is radical libertarianism; this is cultural marxism; this is so much of what we face on every side today.
-And as a result we are fragmented; without land; sans patrie; we are un-related and non-relatable.
-It seems the theology of Judaism and Islam, rather than that of the Gospel, fits much more closely with the secular standards of the post-Christian world.
+And as a result we are fragmented; without land; sans patrie; we are un-related to each other; and hence so non-relatable.
+It seems the theology of Judaism and Islam, rather than that of the Gospel, fits much more closely with the secular standards of the post-Christian world: We are anti-“Patri.”
 And one wonders whether this is not entirely by accident.

 In the end, the words of Christ and the Gospel stand unmoved and unchanging to the end of time.
 And so I will end with the following observation: When Jesus speaks with the greatest sense of wonder and awe—in fact the one place where he reaches the most rhapsodic and almost euphoric language—it is entirely in reference to the Father and his children.
 Contrarily, some of Jesus’ sternest warnings are against those who would “lead any of these little ones astray.”
 Jesus, as the Son of God shows most precisely the heart of the Father.
 “Don’t you know me?”
 Jesus asks.
 “For when you see me, you see the Father” (John 14:9).